zerootoad/zerootoad/README.md

 ## About Me
 <p align="justify">
 Hey there, I'm Zeroo, a passionate self-taught developer with 1-2 years of experience.
-I thrive on crafting innovative tools tailored for various purposes, aiming to streamline processes and enhance productivity.
+I mainly code tools for various purposes, aiming to productivity.
 </p>

 ### Languages